Happiness and virtue rest upon each other the best are not only the happiest, but the happiest are usually the best.

 Meaning

-“Happiness and virtue rest upon each other the best are not only the happiest, but the happiest are usually the best.” presents a viewpoint centered on happiness.
-It implies that joy grows from gratitude and balance and encourages us to remember that happiness is shaped by mindset.
+In the quote “Happiness and virtue rest upon each other the best are not only the happiest, but the happiest are usually the best.,” the emphasis is on happiness.
+It highlights the thought that joy grows from gratitude and balance while implying that happiness is shaped by mindset.

 Theme